 The system was originally developed by Covidien and is now a part of Medtronic’s Minimally Invasive Therapy Group.
-The GastriSail system is a 3-in-1 surgical device that helps surgeons to perform gastric and bariatric procedures, especially gastric sleeve, the most common weight loss procedure in the United States.
+The GastriSail system is a 3-in-1 surgical device that helps surgeons perform gastric and bariatric procedures, especially gastric sleeve, the most common weight loss procedure in the United States.

 The system allows surgeons to decompress the patient’s stomach pouch as well as test for leaks with small device insertions.
 This minimizes any risk of injuring or irritating the esophagus during the surgery itself.
-After surgery, a compressed stomach helps make sure that the patient feels full faster after consuming a small portion of food.
+After surgery, a compressed stomach helps ensure the patient feels full faster after consuming a small portion of food.
 This helps them to weight loss success in the long term.
 This is the only device on the market with a flexible sail as well as LED lights that allow for a more consistent sleeve creation and greater efficiency compared to a bougie usually used during weight loss surgery.

-The company expects to see a large demand for the adoption of this system for use during bariatric surgery for its decreased risk of various complications related to surgery and the effect it can have on a patient’s weight loss success.
+The company expects to see a great demand for the adoption of this system for use during bariatric surgery for its decreased risk of various complications related to surgery and the effect it can have on a patient’s weight loss success.